buzzlghtyr/circos-arrayQC/README.md

 circos-arrayQC
 ==============

-This project is for making standard quality tests for microarray data available.
+This project is for performing standard quality tests for microarray datasets.

+Prerequisites:

-Please install:
+install:

 R -> http://www.r-project.org/
 Bioconductor -> http://www.bioconductor.org/
 Perl -> http://www.perl.org/
 circos -> http://circos.ca/

 in advance for using the introduced method here.

 Then download both files (folder: circos-arrayQC) and follow the instructions in file "performQualityAnalysis.R", -> i.e. paste each line in an R command prompt.
 The results is a demo of the circos quality plot´s presented in: